LesFruitsDefendus/saskatoon-ng/doc/setup/docker-install.md

 - Python 3.9 environment
 - MySQL database
-- Redis server
 - All required system dependencies
 - Performs a DB migration

 ## Other notes